Randy Pobst: 2017

-Randy drove with Thing 3 Racing for the 7hr Enduro at Road Atlanta with World Racing League.
+Pobst drove with Thing 3 Racing for the 7hr Enduro at Road Atlanta with World Racing League.
 The team took home the "GTO" class win on Friday when the sun set.

-On September 23, 2017, Randy drove with KSR (Kevin Smith Racing)/Flatout Racing in the ChumpCar World Series endurance racing series event The Sebring 14.
+On September 23, 2017, Pobst drove with KSR (Kevin Smith Racing)/Flatout Racing in the ChumpCar World Series endurance racing series event The Sebring 14.
 The team won the 14 hour race with Randy scoring the fastest lap of the race with a 2:33.427 in a 1995 Lexus SC300.

 2018

-Randy drove the Team Fieroline 1986 Pontiac Fiero at Thunderhill Raceway Park in December for the Lucky Dog Racing League "Top Dawg Nationals" Championship, posting a fast lap of 3:26.213.
-The car, which was also piloted by Damian Donesky and Kevin Ford, ended up 3rd in the LDRL B class in the 14 hour Parc Ferme Championship race and 12th overall out of 76 competitors.
+Pobst drove the Team Fieroline 1986 Pontiac Fiero at Thunderhill Raceway Park in December for the Lucky Dog Racing League "Top Dawg Nationals" Championship, posting a fast lap of 3:26.213.
+The car, which was also piloted by Damian Donesky and Kevin Ford, ended up third in the LDRL B class in the 14 hour Parc Ferme Championship race and 12th overall out of 76 competitors.

 2019

-Randy drove the Team Fieroline car again at with Lucky Dog Racing League at Portland International Raceway, posting a fast lap of 1:33.458.
+Pobst drove the Team Fieroline car again at with Lucky Dog Racing League at Portland International Raceway, posting a fast lap of 1:33.458.